Maria Island from ground view with Darlington on the left hand side and water on the right hand side.

 Project stages

-Stage 2 - Public consultation process is advertised in three regional papers.
-Draft RAA and supporting information is available on the ‘Have your say’ page of PWS website.
+Stage 2 - Public consultation process advertised in three regional papers.
+Draft RAA and supporting information available on the ‘Have your say’ page of PWS website.

-Stage 3 – The period for making public submissions has now closed.
-Final RAA and Submission Report is prepared by the proponent, addressing comments received during the public consultation process.
+Stage 3 – The period for making public submissions closed.
+Final RAA prepared by the PWS, addressing comments received during the public consultation process.

-Stage 4 - Assessment of the final RAA is completed.
-PWS prepares an Environmental Assessment Report (EAR) including the submission report and public submissions.
+Stage 4 - Assessment of the final RAA completed.
+PWS prepares an Environmental Assessment Report (EAR) including the submission.

-Stage 5 - Final RAA, EAR and public submission are published on the PWS website.
+Stage 5 - Final RAA, EAR and public submission published on the PWS website.

 Key dates